zongzone/T2T_Pig/README.md

 ![8e04da01d7ab605e46bc97d536bdbd90](https://github.com/user-attachments/assets/11951118-6ffe-41c4-b63a-2025610dd9ec)

-This repository provides scripts that were developed, tested, and used in our published study:
+This repository provides codes that were developed, tested, and used in our published study:
 **“Two telomere-to-telomere pig genome assemblies and pan-genome analyses provide insights into genomic structural landscape and genetic adaptations”** (*iMeta*, 2025).
 The study covers telomere-to-telomere (T2T) genome assembly, pan-genome analysis, and multi-omics integration, and the workflows here were applied to produce and validate key results.